 Audience: Medical professionals, individuals with ID, families and caregivers, direct service providers - open to anyone

-Activity: Free educational webinars featuring guest speakers on a wide variety of topics related to health promotion will be held every other week for the duration of the grant.
+Activity: Free and premium educational webinars featuring guest speakers on a wide variety of topics related to health promotion.

 Please check the Events and Webinar Archive section tabs for upcoming and archived webinars.